bilelmsekni/CleanCode-Katas/README.md

 # CleanCode-Katas
-Different Katas to lean how to write clean code in C# and Java
+Different Katas to learn how to write clean code in C# and Java